hackneyc/piROMTest/README.md

 a .zip extension.

 ## Limitations
-* All ROM's in the ROM directory are run on the same *CORE*
-* The delay after starting the *CORE* is fixed at 5 seconds
+* The delay after starting the *CORE* is fixed at 10 seconds
+  * Larger games take longer to load
 * The ROM file extension is assumed to be .zip
+* ROM filenames with spaces are not supported
+* Does not work with the Dreamcast emulator

 ## Usage
 ```
-Usage: ./piROMTest -s SYSTEM [-c CORE] [OPTIONS]
+Usage: ./piROMTest -s SYSTEM [OPTIONS]

     Attempt to run each ROM for the given SYSTEM and CORE and output a Pass/Fail status.
 This script does not prove the specified ROM runs correctly, just that the specified